St Paul’s Evangelical Lutheran Church

 THANKOFFERING BASKET BY DOOR

 The members of St Paul's & the Wisconsin Evangelical Lutheran Synod (WELS) have joined together to do the Lord’s work here and around the world.
 Our guests may but are not expected to participate in this offering which supports our church’s ministry.
+The basket is located next to the water dispenser.

 PLEASE SIGN OUR GUEST BOOK IF YOU ARE VISITING.